ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Security Considerations

-PDMv2 DOH can be used by an attacker to gather information about a victim (passive attack) or to force the victim to modify its operational parameters to comply with forged data (active attacks).
+PDMv2 Destination Options header can be used by an attacker to gather information about a victim (passive attack) or to force the victim to modify its operational parameters to comply with forged data (active attacks).

-In order to mitigate these, it is important that the PDMv2 DOH is subject to:
+In order to mitigate these, it is important that the PDMv2 Destination Options header is subject to:
 {:req8: style="format %d)"}